Say the Word (Arcadia song)

-Say the Word was the fifth and final single released by the Duran Duran offshoot band, Arcadia.
+"Say the Word" is the fifth and final single released by the Duran Duran offshoot band Arcadia.
 Recorded for the soundtrack of Playing for Keeps, it was released as a single in the US by Atlantic Records.

 Music video

 The original video was an amalgam of previous Arcadia videos, interspersed with scenes from the film.

 A new version that keeps an amalgam of previous Arcadia videos, but removed the interspersed scenes from the film was released on Duran Duran's official YouTube page.